exercism/python/README.md

 _Thoughtful suggestions will likely result faster & more enthusiastic responses from maintainers._

-## Python License

-Python & Python documentation:
+## Python and Python Documentation

 **Copyright © 2001-2021 Python Software Foundation.
 All rights reserved.**

 Python software and documentation are licensed under the [PSF License Agreement][psf-license].